TULiberalArts/Spanish/pages/graduate.md

 - [Graduate Reading List](https://liberalarts.temple.edu/sites/liberalarts/files/Graduate-Reading-List.pdf)

 ## Graduate Certificate: Spanish for Health Professionals
 The online graduate certificate in Spanish for Health Professions prepares professionals in healthcare fields to engage in culturally sensitive, knowledgeable Spanish communication with the Latinx and Spanish-speaking community in healthcare settings.
 This exclusively online certificate offers maximum flexibility in recognition of the unique time and geographical constraints of the working professional.
-The coursework allows students to:

-- hone and improve their oral, aural, reading, and writing skills in Spanish;
-- appreciate, recognize, and comprehend the varieties of language used by the target population;
-- engage in the practice of the techniques of interpretation and translation between Spanish and English; and
-- learn to recognize their own linguistic capacities and how to harness them

 Learn more about the [Graduate Certificate: Spanish for Health Professionals](https://www.temple.edu/academics/degree-programs/spanish-for-the-health-professions-certificate-graduate-la-sphp-grad)